Telecommuting (also known as remote working, flex working, mobile working, and teleworking) is in the news these days.

 How do you allocate your time between personal and professional responsibilities?

 How can you focus on conference calls when you’re surrounded by dirty laundry?

-Learn how to set priorities and reduce distractions whether you’re new to remote working or you moved out of your cubicle years ago.
+Learn how to set priorities and reduce distractions during work hours whether you’re new to remote working or you moved out of your cubicle years ago.
 Use these tips for staying peaceful and productive when you work from home.

 - Talk with your boss.
 It will be easier to balance your life when you and your boss agree on overall expectations.
 Negotiate the flexibility you need to succeed. (re-review the section of this report on pitching your boss)